-Кеу Default Value Description Driver The location of the Cloudera ODBC Driver for Hive shared object file.
-(Required) HOST The IP address or hostname of the Hive server.
-(Required) PORT 10000 The listening port for the service.
-(Required) Schema default The name of the database schema to use when a schema is not explicitly specified in a query.
+The location of the Cloudera ODBC Driver for Hive shared object file.
+(Required) The IP address or hostname of the Hive server.
+(Required) the Hive server.
+The listening port for the service.
+(Required) The name of the database schema to use when a schema is not explicitly specified in a query.
 Note: Queries on other schemas can still be issued by explicitly specifying the schema in the query.
-To determine the appropriate database schema to use, type show databases at the Hive command prompt to inspect your databases.
+To determine the appropriate database schema to use, type show databases at the Hive command prompt to inspect

 Кеу Default Value Description DefaultStringColumnLength 255 The default string column length to use.
 Hive does not provide the length for String columns in its column metadata.
 The option allows you to tune the length of String columns.
 (Optional) BinaryColumnLength 32767 The maximum data length for binary columns.
 Note: Hive does not provide the maximum data length for Binary columns in the columns metadata.
 The option allows you to tune the maximum data length for Binary columns.
-(Optional) UseNativeQuery 0 Enabling the UseNativeQuery option using a value of 1 disables the SQL Connector feature.
+UseNativeQuery 0 (Optional) Enabling the UseNativeQuery option using a value of 1 disables the SQL Connector feature.
 The SQL Connector feature has been added to the driver to apply transformations to the queries emitted by an application to convert them into an equivalent form in HiveQL.
 If the application is Hive aware and already emits HiveQL, then turning off the SQL Connector feature avoids the extra overhead of query transformation.
 (Optional)

 Кеу Default Value Description FastSQLPrepare 0 To enable the FastSQLPrepare option, use a value of 1.
 Enabling FastSQLPrepare defers query execution to SQLExecute.
 When using Native Query mode, the driver will execute the HiveQL query to retrieve the result set metadata for SQLPrepare.
 As a result, SQLPrepare might be slow.
 If the result set metadata is not required after calling SQLPrepare, then enable FastSQLPrepare.
+(Optional) EnableAsyncExec 0 Enable/disable the use of asynchronous query execution.
+Note: This option only takes effect when connecting to Hive cluster running Hive 0.12 or higher.
+Note: Due to the problem in Hive 0.12 reported in JIRA HIVE-5230, Hive returns generic error messages for errors that occur during query execution.
+To find out the actual error message, you may turn off asynchronous query execution and execute the query again.
+Set to 1 to enable.
+Set to 0 to disable.
 (Optional) RowsFetchedPerBlock 10000 The maximum number of rows that a query returns at a time.
 Any positive 32-bit integer is a valid value but testing has shown that performance gains are marginal beyond the default value of 10000 rows.
-(Optional) DecimalColumnScale 10 The maximum number of digits to the right of the decimal point for numeric data types.
 (Optional)

-Кеу Default Value Description SSP To set a server-side property, use the following syntax where SSPKey is the name of the server- side property to set and SSPValue is the value to assign to the server-side property: SSP_SSPKey=SSPValue For example: SSP_mapred.queue.names=myQ ueue After the driver applies the server-side property, the SSP prefix is removed from the DSN entry leaving an entry of SSPKey=SSPValue Important: The SSP prefix is case sensitive.
-(Optional) HiveServerType 1 The Hive Server Type.
-Set it to 1 for Hive Server and 2 for HiveServer2.
-(Optional) AuthMech 0 The authentication mechanism to use.
-Set the value to 0 for no authentication, 1 for Kerberos, 2 for User Name, 3 for User Name and Password, 4 for User Name and Password (SSL), 5 (Reserved), 6 (Reserved), 7 for HTTP, or 8 for HTTPS.
+Key Default Value Description DecimalColumnScale 10 The maximum number of digits to the right of the decimal point for numeric data types.
+(Optional) SSP To set a server-side property, use the following syntax where SSPKey is the name of the server-side property to set and SSPValue is the value to assign to the server-side property: SSP_SSPKey=SSPValue For example: SSP_mapred.queue.names=myQ ueue After the driver applies the server-side property, the SSP_prefix is removed from the DSN entry leaving an entry of SSPKey=SSPValue Important: The SSP prefix is case sensitive.
 (Optional)